 Inspire Yourself, Inspire Your Team

-Most entrepreneurs fail to develop a business plan.
-Basically, they’re dull, boring and stagnant.
+Most accounting professionals fail to develop a business plan.
+Basically, those plans are dull, boring and stagnant.
 You started your business because you desire something more.
-That’s why I encourage you to ditch the business plan.
-An inspiring strategic plan is better suited for entrepreneurs.
+It’s why I encourage you to ditch the business plan.
+An inspiring strategic plan is better suited for growth-minded accounting professionals.

 A strategic plan acts as your business building roadmap.
-If you’re a growth minded entrepreneurs who is ready to take your business to the next level, then this is for you.
+If you’re a growth minded firm owner who is ready to take your business to the next level, then this is for you.
 You’ll gain focus, direction and action.

 Know Your Destination